storageos/storageos.github.io/_docs/operations/users/index.md

 ---
 layout: guide
 title: StorageOS Docs - Users
-anchor: manage
+anchor: operations
-module: manage/users
+module: operations/users
 ---

 # Users

-User accounts facilitate granular permissioning of acceptable actions within the system by the use of [Policies.]({% link _docs/manage/users/policies.md%})
+User accounts facilitate granular permissioning of acceptable actions within the system by the use of [Policies.]({% link _docs/operations/users/policies.md%})
 On initial startup there is only the `storageos` user which is an admin user.

 ## Admin vs User accounts